-Opportunity Overview Potential Annual Financial Impact The Town currently does not have a centralized procurement function, with individual departments required to manage their own procurements.
+Opportunity Overview Potential Annual Financial Impact 11.
+The Town currently does not have a centralized procurement function, with individual departments required to manage their own procurements.
 The use of a decentralized procurement approach exposes the Town to potential risks due to: The absence of standardized terms and conditions for contracts, which may result in insufficient risk transfers from the Town to its suppliers The absence of a centralized contract registry, which (i) limits the ability for the Town to monitor and report on contractual obligations; (ii) potentially exposes the Town to financial risk in the event of the loss of contract documents; and (iii) may result in circumstances where the Town is procuring goods under expired contracts.
 The inability to implement best practices for procurement, including the use of procurement cards and spend analytics.
 The inability to monitor and report on compliance with the Town's procurement policy, including the requirement for competitive procurements.
-Based on the above, the Town may wish to consider establishing a centralized procurement function on a pilot project basis (e.g. two years), the responsibility of which will be to standardize procurement across the Town so as to ensure appropriate risk management, implement best practices for municipal and public sector procurement (e.g. use of OECM procurements on procurement and contract management requirements.
+Based on the above, the Town may wish to consider establishing a centralized procurement function on a pilot project basis (e.g. two years), the responsibility of which will be to standardize procurement across the Town so as to ensure appropriate risk management, implement best practices for municipal and public sector procurement (e.g. use of OECM procurements as a means of reducing procurement time and effort) and provide support to municipal departments on procurement and contract management requirements.
 During our review of comparator municipalities, we did identify other similar sized municipalities with centralized procurement functions and as such, note that this opportunity is not without precedence.
 This opportunity is primarily focused on risk management, we have not attempted to quantify the financial impacts associated with this opportunity.